-Windows 10 Camera Not Working in Zoom
+Windows Webcam Not Working in Zoom

 You can find older versions of Zoom on Uptodown here.
 Try rolling back to a version before your current one and see if that works.